lordamdal/Beaver-Ai-Chrome-Extension/README.md

 # Beaver Assistant - Chrome Extension

-Beaver Assistant is a voice-enabled Chrome extension that serves as your personal web assistant, powered by Google Cloud APIs.
+Beaver Assistant is a voice-enabled Chrome extension that serves as your personal web assistant, powered by Google Cloud APIs like Gemini Pro API & Google Cloud Text-to-Speech API.
 It provides webpage summarization, voice interaction, and intelligent responses to your commands.

 ## Features